Understanding Why Mental Health Awareness Is Important

 If you have been struggling with anxiety, depression, bipolar disorder, or another mental health disorder, Ambrosia Treatment Center can help you start your journey toward wellness.

-Our treatment center in West Palm Beach, Florida, provides many time-tested therapeutic services at the inpatient and outpatient levels.
+Our treatment center in West Palm Beach, Florida, provides many time-tested therapeutic services at the inpatient mental health treatment levels and a flexible option at the outpatient program.
 Depending on each person’s needs and treatment goals, our treatment center in West Palm Beach may include services such as:

 • Group therapy